Taiwopeter-babs/techprosng-backend-task/OPTIMIZATION.md

 This will significantly reduce latency in response and improve query performance.

-- ## Horizontal/Vertical scaling
+- ## Scaling

   Depending on the budget allowed for this process, the choice of either scaling method will be determined by the compute resources of the host machine(s).
+To save cost, a single host machine with enough compute resources will host the database, then vertically scaled.

   ### Vertical Scaling